JanRou/Elis/README.md

 * Investigate GQL filtering and possibilities,
 * Insert tons of timeseries and facts to measure performance,
 * Organize docker different database volumes for unit testing and production.
+* Add security and roles, so user has to log on.
+Superusers only can administrate the application.